katChyb/playwrightTutorial/README.md

 * Packages installed for this project are listed in the  `requirements.txt` file

+how to check installed packages: `pip list`

+how to install packages from requirements file: `pip install -r requirements.txt`

 * `python-app.yml` file is responsible for determining CI/CD behaviour